 Yup, you read that correctly – we own a hotel room.

 About six months ago my husband and I purchased, and moved into, a fully furnished King size hotel room suite in a historic building, with kitchenette and all.

 Before we get to that, though, let me first clarify that I could write multiple articles on tiny space living alone.
 I’m a minimalist, and have wanted to live tiny for a long time now.
 But, let’s face it, tiny house living is no longer unusual and there are already tons of articles and resources regarding tiny living.

-So today I will specifically talk about the personal, and financial aspects, of a hotel room vs it’s similar studio condo.
+So today I will specifically talk about the personal, and financial aspects, of what it’s like to buy a hotel room vs a similar studio condo.

 I will not get into specifics about the challenges and benefits of tiny living, or condo living versus single family home living.
 And, if you are not prone to living in a tiny space or even high density living (i.e. have a family, like to entertain, or want a yard), then living in a condotel is not for you.

 However, if you are a real estate investor, this is a great option.
 It can also always serve as a vacation home, weekend home or a retirement home after the nest is empty.